RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step1.md

 If you get a proper response, the OCI is configured correctly and you can proceed.
 If you run into an error, ask for help from your instructor.

+Let´s also create the following environment variables, that we will use in the next steps:
+(Note.
+Change the tenantID value for the one that is in the ~/.oci/config file)

+`export TENANT_OCID=tenantID`{{execute}}

 ## Policy pre-requisite